 - 15. Various daily money market funds administered for or by trustees, paying agents and custodian banks contracted by the City of Cupertino may be purchased as allowed under State of California Government Code.
 Only funds holding U.S. Treasury obligations, Government agency obligations, or repurchase agreements collateralized by U.S. Treasury or Government agency obligations can be utilized and may not exceed 20% of the cost value of the portfolio. - 16.
 Ineligible investments are those that are not described herein, including but not limited to, common stocks and long-term (over five years in maturity) notes and bonds are prohibited from use in this portfolio.
 It is noted that special circumstances arise that necessitate the purchase of securities beyond the five-year limitation.
 On such occasions, requests must be approved by City Council prior to purchase.
-Additionally: - State law notwithstanding, any investments not specifically described herein are prohibited, including, but not limited to futures and options. - In accordance with Government Code, Section 53601.6, investment in inverse floaters, range notes, or mortgage derived interest-only strips is prohibited. - Investment in any security that could result in a zero-interest accrual if held to maturity is prohibited. - Trading securities for the sole purpose of speculating on the future direction of interest rates is prohibited. - Purchasing or selling securities on margin is prohibited. - The use of reverse repurchase agreements, securities lending or any other form of borrowing or leverage is prohibited. - The purchase of foreign currency denominated securities is prohibited.
+Additionally: - State law notwithstanding, any investments not specifically described herein are prohibited, including, but not limited to futures and options. - In accordance with Government Code, Section 53601.6, investment in inverse floaters, range notes, or mortgage derived interest-only strips is prohibited. - Investment in any security that could result in a zero-interest accrual if held to maturity is prohibited.
+Under a provision sunsetting on January 1, 2026, securities backed by the U.S. Government that could result zero- or negative-interest accrual if held to maturity are permitted. - Trading securities for the sole purpose of speculating on the future direction of interest rates is prohibited. - Purchasing or selling securities on margin is prohibited. - The use of reverse repurchase agreements, securities lending or any other form of borrowing or leverage is prohibited. - The purchase of foreign currency denominated securities is prohibited.